adaptui/react-native-tailwind/docs/text-area.md

 ## Variant

-Adapt UI provides four different input field components styles: `outline`, `subtle` and `underline`.
+Adapt UI provides four different input field components styles: `subtle`, `outline`, and `underline`.

 You can use these various styled input field components based on the necessity and style you wish to provide to your design.